misterb&b hits the equity crowdfunding trail to expand into hotels

-Homosexuality is illegal in a third of the planet, and in eight countries, it is punishable by death.
-In the febrile atmosphere of today’s politics, hate crime incidents in the US increased by 17% between 2016 to 2017, according to the FBI.
+Homosexuality is illegal in a third of the counties on this planet; in eight countries it is punishable by death.
+In the febrile atmosphere of today’s politics, hate-crime incidents in the U.S. increased by 17 percent from 2016 to 2017, according to the FBI.

-Over 20 of those incidents were crimes against an individual’s sexual-orientation — the largest increase since 9/11.
-Similar hate crime statistics have increased in the UK and several other western countries.
+More than 20 of those incidents were crimes against an individual’s sexual orientation — the largest increase since 9/11.
+Similar hate-crime statistics have increased in the U.K. and several other western countries.

-It’s strange and saddening to think that men, women, and gender non-conforming people who “travel while gay” are now in a more dangerous – and potentially life-threatening – situation around the world, despite us being well into the 21st Century.
+It’s strange and saddening to think that men, women and gender non-conforming people who “travel while gay” are now in a more dangerous — and potentially life-threatening — situation around the world, despite us being well into the 21st century.

-The key to the situation is knowing whether the place you’re staying at will be welcoming or not.
+The key to the situation is knowing whether the place you’re staying will be welcoming or not.
 There are many incidents where, at hotels, gay travelers have been rejected or forced to book separate rooms, and had to fall back on third-party, unverified, user-generated reviews.

-Now, misterb&b, the short-term rental marketplace aimed at the Gay community, has a simple solution.
-Customers can book an entire home or rent a private room at the home of a gay or gay-friendly host, and with many located in gay-friendly neighborhoods.
-The startup competes with more home-spun sites like “Gay Home Stays“, however, misterb&b has already raised substantial amounts in VC.
+Now, misterb&b, the short-term rental marketplace aimed at the gay community, has a simple solution.
+Customers can book an entire home or rent a private room at the home of a gay or gay-friendly host, with many located in gay-friendly neighborhoods.
+The startup competes with more home-spun sites like “Gay Home Stays,” however, misterb&b has already raised substantial amounts in VC.

-misterb&b has now raised over half a million dollars inside a week via Wefunder to fund its expansion.
-This will allow guests, hosts, and the public to invest in the company’s push to launch its services into the hotel sector.
+Indeed, misterb&b has now raised more than half a million dollars inside a week via Wefunder to fund its expansion.
+This will allow guests, hosts and the public to invest in the company’s push to launch its services into the hotel sector.

-CEO and founder Matthieu Jost says he wants to “build equality into the sharing economy and give back to a community that’s been historically economically marginalized,” providing its community “with the power of part ownership of the company”.
+CEO and founder Matthieu Jost says he wants to “build equality into the sharing economy and give back to a community that’s been historically economically marginalized,” providing its community “with the power of part ownership of the company.”

 “Unfortunately, when we arrived there, we were faced with a host who was very much homophobic and asked me if we were seriously going to share a bedroom.
 This was a very sad thing to have to face.
 Straight, hetero folks never have to worry about something so humiliating as this while on a lovely vacation; they will never have to think about it or prepare for it.”